faparicior/FARChromeCryptoTool/readme.md

 Recommendations
 ===============

-Personally, I recommend store passwords unencrypted in a local storage like keepass or a plate text field.
-This software comes with no warranty and his purpose is to add a securyty layer i ypu hs to expose your sensible information like passwords in a cloud and more vulnerable site.
+Personally, I recommend store passwords unencrypted in a local storage like keepass or a plane text field.
+This software comes with no warranty and his purpose is to add a securyty layer if you have to expose your sensible information like passwords in a cloud and more vulnerable site.